howonlee/mertonon/docs/v0_8_roadmap.md

 - [ ] Password login create BE api test
 - [ ] Actually write out session login BE test

+- [ ] 3 orders of magnitudes for tests adjustable at central location - 1, 10, 40 by default, 5, 100, 2000 for long
 - [ ] Cobjs for self-gantt
 - [ ] Weights for self-gantt
 - [ ] Some entries for self-gantt